Skip to main content

 • Patch management: Identifies and fixes vulnerabilities by automatically installing security patches.

-• Encryption: Protects sensitive data on endpoints by encrypting it both at rest and in transit.
+• Encryption: Solutions such as VPN software protects sensitive data on endpoints by encrypting it both at rest and in transit.

 • Application control: Limits which applications can run on your devices to reduce the risk of malware infections.